labordynamicsinstitute/ldilab-manual/32-jira-submitting.md

 Use this template if the paper is in [`RR`] :

 ```
 Revisions requested.
-Details in the full report, which you will receive via ScholarOne after the paper reaches the Conditional Accept stage.
+Details in the full report, which you will receive via ScholarOne
+or from the editor in charge of the paper.

-> [NOTE] Starting July 1, 2021, we will start to publish replication packages as soon as all requested changes to the deposit have been made.
-Please process any requested changes as soon as possible.
+> [NOTE] We may publish replication packages as soon as all requested changes
+to the deposit have been made.
+Please process any requested changes as soon
+as possible.
 ```

 Use this template if the paper is in [`CA`] :

 ```
 Revisions requested.
-Details in the full report, which you will receive via ScholarOne in a few business days.
+Details in the full report, which you will receive via ScholarOne
+in a few business days.

-> [NOTE] Starting July 1, 2021, we will start to publish replication packages as soon as all requested changes to the deposit have been made.
-Please process any requested changes as soon as possible.
+> [NOTE] We may publish replication packages as soon as all requested changes
+to the deposit have been made.
+Please process any requested changes as soon
+as possible.
 ```

 4. Back in the Jira issue, transition the issue to `Done`.